-In the Machines table, click the machine machine_1.
+In the Machines table, select the checkbox for machine_1.

-Under the Settings for machine_1, click the Configuration tab and then the Servers subtab.
+Under the Settings for machine_1, click the Configuration tab then the Servers subtab.

 Above the Servers table, click Add.

-On the Add a Server to Machine screen, enter the Server Name and the Server Listen Port in the fields (required).
+On the Add a Server to Machine screen, click Create a new server and associate it with this machine.
+Click Next then enter the Server Name and the Server Listen Port in the fields (required).